woaproject/deployment-bridge/upgradable-wo-parity/DETAILS.md

 2. UFW is configured to allow inbound tcp connections only on ssh port (`22` by default) and tcp/udp connections on p2p ports:
     * `30303` (so that external ethereum nodes could communicate with bridge node, assuming they use default port)
-    * `home_p2p_port` (default value `30303`)
-    * `foreign_p2p_port` (default value `40303`)

-3. All outbound connections are allowed

-4. If NTP is not installed, then Chrony is installed to sync time.
-Playbook tries to determine if it runs on AWS node, in which case it uses Amazon time server

-5. Syslog forwarding to remote server is setup by editing `/etc/rsyslog.conf` file.
+3. Syslog forwarding to remote server is setup by editing `/etc/rsyslog.conf` file.
 This is done only if `syslog_server_port` is not empty

-6. Binaries and configuration files will be stored in the bridgeuser's home directory in `poa-bridge` folder, with the following structure:
+4. Binaries and configuration files will be stored in the bridgeuser's home directory in `poa-bridge` folder, with the following structure:
 ```
 .
 poa-bridge/